 Many meetings are casual – a few people in around a table or huddled by a whiteboard – and require little planning.
 But what do you do when your team has to come together from across the country – or around the world – or you need to get a large group together?
 Hiring an event space is a great way to make your meeting work, both in terms of location and facilities.
 At Ettington Chase, our events team provide support for meetings of all sizes, from eight attendees to several hundred.
+Our conference venues in Warwickshire may be of high interest to you.
 Here are a few of our tips for planning the perfect meeting.

 Have clear goals